yyy32/releasing-research-code/templates/README.md

 ```
 demo/
 ```
-you can watch these animations, where HanNet and FCNet achieve the following testing accuracy.
+you can watch these animations, where HanNet and FCNet achieve the following testing accuracy:

-### [Classification on Checkerboard]

 | Model name         | Accuracy  |
 | ------------------ |---------- |